ListMySolution/bigcommerce-laravel/README.md

 ```
 Refer to `Maverickslab\Integration\BigCommerce\Store\Model\Order` for more information on how to access other properties of an order.

-You may also filter order by passing an array of filters to the `import()` as shown below.
+You may also filter order by passing an array of filters to the `import()` method as shown below.
 ```
 //Import orders that are pending
 $filters = ['status_id' => 1];